A knee sleeve is a type of compression garment designed to bolster the integrity of the knee joint.

-A: ”Disadvantages” is probably the wrong word.
-Because if you have a good reason to wear a knee sleeve and you wear it properly there are no objective disadvantages.
+A: “Disadvantages” is probably the wrong word.
+Because if you have a good reason to wear a knee sleeve and you wear it properly, there are no objective disadvantages.
 Only advantages.
 However, should you get the wrong size knee sleeve – say, one that’s too tight – or wear it improperly, it’s possible that you might do more harm than good to your leg or legs.
-Also, if you’re wearing the knee sleeve during strength training it’s important that you use proper technique.
+Also, if you’re wearing the knee sleeve during strength training, it’s important to use proper technique.
 Essentially, you should never feel as though your knees are being pinched.
 You should never feel as though your circulation is being cut off.
 And you should never feel any type of pain when you put the knee sleeve on.
 If you do, you should take it off immediately.

 Q: Can knee sleeves cause blood clots?

-A: Anytime the conversation turns to seniors and problems with the lower legs the issue of blood clots is bound to come up.
+A: Anytime the conversation turns to seniors and problems with the lower legs, the issue of blood clots is bound to come up.
 A blood clot – or more precisely Deep Vein Thrombosis or DVT (15) – is the result of poor circulation in the lower leg.
 This is a problem that dogs senior citizens (16) who tend to spend a disproportionate amount of time sitting rather than moving around.
-In fact, recent evidence suggests that feinting in the elderly (a not uncommon occurrence) may actually be the result of blood clots traveling to the lungs and interrupting air flow (17).
+In fact, recent evidence suggests that fainting in the elderly (a not uncommon occurrence) may actually be the result of blood clots traveling to the lungs and interrupting airflow (17).
 But back to the original question.
 The answer is that knee sleeves should never be so tight as to restrict circulation.
 So a properly fitting knee sleeve should not in any way contribute to DVT.

 Q: Are knee sleeves better than knee braces?

 A: Knee sleeves aren’t necessarily better than knee braces or vise versa.
 They’re two different animals.
-When contemplating whether you should wear a knee brace or a knee sleeve the only real question is “Which one is appropriate to my situation?”
-In some cases the answer will be a knee brace.
-In others it will be a knee sleeve.
+When contemplating whether you should wear a knee brace or a knee sleeve, the only real question is, “Which one is appropriate to my situation?”
+In some cases, the answer will be a knee brace.
+In others, it will be a knee sleeve.
 If you have any doubts you should discuss the situation with your doctor before purchasing and wearing either a brace or a sleeve.

 Q: What’s the right way to wash knee sleeves?

 A: The right way to wash knee sleeves starts with handling them the right way.
-If your knee sleeves are sweaty after a hard workout don’t throw them haphazardly into a gym bag.
+If your knee sleeves are sweaty after a hard workout, don’t throw them haphazardly into a gym bag.
 All that will do is give bacteria both the time and opportunity to take root and multiply.
 It will then be much harder than it has to be to clean your knee sleeves.
-That said, it’s likely that your knee sleeves came with washing instructions.
-As long as you haven’t allowed them to become bacterial breeding grounds these basic washing instructions should suffice (18).
+That said, it’s likely your knee sleeves came with washing instructions.
+As long as you haven’t allowed them to become bacterial breeding grounds, these basic washing instructions should suffice (18).

 Q: Can I still use knee sleeves if they’ve developed mold?

-A: If mold and mildew have taken hold try bringing a pot of water to a boil.
+A: If mold and mildew have taken hold, try bringing a pot of water to a boil.
 Pour the hot water into a bucket and add 4 ounces of white vinegar.
 Drop the sleeves into this hot mixture and let them sit for 10-15 minutes.
 Remove them from the hot mixture using protective gloves and wring them out.
-Then throw them into the washing machine with your normal laundry.
+Then throw them into the washing machine with your regular laundry.
 Always make sure to let them air dry.

-If you plan on adding strength training to your routine you should invest in knee sleeves.
-If you suffer from arthritis of the knees you should invest in knee sleeves.
-If you are recovering from knee surgery or a knee injury you’ll want to use knee sleeves as well.
+If you plan on adding strength training to your routine, you should invest in knee sleeves.
+If you suffer from arthritis of the knees, you should invest in knee sleeves.
+If you are recovering from knee surgery or a knee injury, you’ll want to use knee sleeves as well.